 The Kuyayky Children’s Orchestra (KCO) is formed by children, between the ages of 7 and 18, who play

-tinyas, saxophones, pianos, guitars, mandolins, and charangos.
-There are currently two KCOs, one in Miami (United States) and a pilot project in Jauja (Peru).
+traditional, classical, and original arrangements of Andean music with violins, violas, cellos, trombones, cajones, tinyas, saxophones, pianos, guitars, mandolins, and charangos.
+There are currently two KCOs, one in Miami (United States) and one in Jauja (Peru).

-The New Kuyayky Children’s Orchestra of Jauja
+The Kuyayky Children’s Orchestra of Jauja

 Helping children in the Andes reach their potential through music! #KCOJauja